-Dodge Dakota Models:
+Dodge Dakota Repair and Maintenance

 If the threads strip where the front brake caliper mounts to the steering knuckle, a steering knuckle repair kit is available.
 A new steering knuckle is not normally necessary.

 Dodge Dakota QuestionsLow to no airflow out of heater ducts have heat and ac just no airflow out floor (1 answer)